nours/TableBundle/README.md

 NoursTableBundle
 ================

-Implements a table representation for building datagrids.
+Implements a table representation for building data tables.

-First stable version.